ndag/uGW/README.md

 %   res - pth-uGW-second lower bound between u1 and u2 with probability measures mu1 and mu2, respectively.
 ```
 ## dgwtlb.m
-**dgwtlb.m** is a Matlab function computing the third lower bound of dGW of two metric measure spaces.
+**dgwtlb.m** is a Matlab function for computing the third lower bound of dGW of two metric measure spaces.

 **Syntax:**
 ```